creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-11-Repaint-diffusion-model-inpainting.md

 The state-of-the-art of inpainting methods were autoregressive-based or GAN-based approaches, which mostly use a distribution of arbitrary masks to train their models.
 Resulting in poor generalization capabilities.

-The paper proposes a new method to condition the generation process and was the first method at the time to use diffusion models.
+The paper proposes a new method to condition the generation process and was one of the first methods at the time to use diffusion models.
 This method, the Repaint method, only takes place during the complete generation process of DDPM and does not require specific training of the model.

 ![](/collections/images/Repaint/masks_used.jpg)